gangsters/OfflineAgenda/README.md

 Project 1 : "agendaJS"
 ---------------
-It uses AngularJS and MogoDB to offer an agenda website.
+It uses AngularJS and MongoDB to offer an agenda WebApp.

 ### Installation procedure :
 * todo